TeCoEd/minecraft-photobooth/worksheet.md

 3. When it opens create a new world.

-Using any block type create a Photo booth, this can be any shape but should have at least one block width of free space inside so that the player can enter.
+Using any block type create a Photobooth, this can be any shape but should have at least one block width of free space inside so that the player can enter.

 ![](images/Photobooth.png)

-Once you have created your Photo booth move your player inside and onto the trigger block.
+Once you have created your Photobooth move your player inside and onto the trigger block.
 This is the block that the player stands on to run the function that you wrote in step 1, it will trigger the PiCamera.
 In the Minecraft environment your position is measured in the `x`, `y` and `z` axis, look at the top right of the window and you will see the `x`, `y`, `z` co-ordinates of your player, for example `10.5`, `9.0`, `-44.3`.
-These are also the `x`, `y`, `z` co-ordinates of the 'trigger' block in your Photo booth.
+These are also the `x`, `y`, `z` co-ordinates of the 'trigger' block in your Photobooth.

-1. Walk into your Photo booth
+1. Walk into your Photobooth

 2. Record the `x`, `y`, `z`, co-ordinates of your PiCamera 'trigger' block.

 ## Finding where I am?

-When you are playing Minecraft your the program will need to check that you are inside the Photo booth, if you are then it will trigger the `take_the_pic` function and take a picture.
+When you are playing Minecraft your the program will need to check that you are inside the Photobooth, if you are then it will trigger the `take_the_pic` function and take a picture.
 To do this Minecraft needs to know where you are in the world, it needs to measure and record your position.
 To find your position you use the code, `x, y, x = mc.player.getPos()`.
 This measures the `x`, `y`, `z` position of your player.
 You can then use `print pos.x` to print the `x` value.
-Now you now the position of the player you can test to see if they are in the Photo booth.
+Now you now the position of the player you can test to see if they are in the Photobooth.

 1. Add the function below to your PiCamera program